Frequently asked questions

 During this unprecedented time, we understand that many of you are looking for more information.
 Please find some frequently asked questions below and links to additional resources, as appropriate:

 What has the UNC System done about COVID-19?

 The health and safety of our community is our top priority at the UNC System.
-The UNC System office and our Interim President Bill Roper are working closely with local, state, and federal authorities to monitor ongoing developments, coordinate and share information, ensure pandemic plans are working, and provide guidance to our institutions.
+The UNC System Office and President Peter Hans are working closely with local, state, and federal authorities to monitor ongoing developments, coordinate and share information, ensure pandemic plans are working, and provide guidance to our institutions.

 Working in unison with leaders at our constituent institutions, we have shared updates over the regarding actions we are taking to preserve the health of our students, faculty, staff, and partners.

 What does the CDC recommend for testing protocol?